Skip to content

 Problem: A phase shows as active but the conversation has ended.

-2. Leave it and re-run the phase command -- it will detect the active phase and offer to resume or start fresh
+2. Re-run /sniper-flow --resume -- it will detect the active phase and offer to resume from the last checkpoint

 Next Steps